 What are the rules?

 Teaching after retirement rules apply to all positions where TRAF contributions are normally required.
-This includes positions under a general or term contract as well as special contracts permitted under The Teachers' Pensions Act, such as a superintendent position.

 Your pension will be affected differently depending on when you return to teach and how much you plan to teach.